Categories

 The max loss (absent some unforeseen events) sat at ~$6,790.00 if the S&P 500 closed above $4,350.00 in October.
 Because the Ratio Put Spreads were initiated at no cost, any loss would have resulted from the trade’s Vertical Spread component if the market went higher.

-Overall, this trade netted more than a 200% return; the trade’s profit was more than two times the initial debit risk, a multi-bagger.
+Overall, this trade netted more than a 200% return; its profit was more than two times the initial debit risk, making it a multi-bagger.

 Reflection: